gitshreevatsa/Pacifica-Nexus/README.md

 **Agent Keys over Wallet Popups**
 Every order goes through the agent keypair stored in `sessionStorage`.
 Users sign once to authorize the agent key, then trade without any wallet popups.
 The agent key can only trade — it cannot withdraw funds.

-**Builder Code (Pacifica-Nexus)**
+**Builder Code (POINTPULSE)**
-Every market order includes `builder_code: "Pacifica-Nexus"`.
+Every market order includes `builder_code: "POINTPULSE"`.
 This enrolls users in Pacifica's builder rewards program.
 Approval is a one-time wallet signature.

 **Dual-Signal Filter**
 Social signals without whale confirmation are displayed but clearly marked as unverified.
 This prevents acting on pure social noise.
 A trade is only surfaced as "Verified Alpha" when at least one $10k+ on-chain trade confirms the social direction.

 **Cash & Carry Neutrality**
 The arb scanner only suggests market-neutral positions — short the perp (collect funding), long the spot (delta hedge).
 There is no directional exposure.
 Risk scores account for basis spread volatility.

+**Shared WebSocket**
+A single WS connection is created at module load and shared by all hooks.
+This ensures the orderbook subscription and the whale feed use the same socket, preventing browser connection limits from being hit and making reconnect logic centralized.

+**Lot-Size Safety**
+All order amounts are snapped to the market's `lot_size` before signing.
+If the API rejects an order with a lot-size error, the client parses the correct lot size from the error message and retries once automatically.

 ---